 Removal when eating or drinking anything other than water

 Brushing after each meal or snack to prevent cavities and bad breath

 Both Invisalign and traditional braces work toward the same result — straighter teeth and improved oral health — but what does the research say?

 A recent review of the clinical effectiveness of Invisalign found “substantial consistency” that Invisalign is a “viable alternative to conventional orthodontic therapy in the correction of mild to moderate malocclusions in non-growing patients that do not require extraction.”
 The same study also found that Invisalign aligners “can predictably level, tip, and derotate teeth (except for cuspids and premolars).”

-Invisalign has improved in overall accuracy over the past 10 years, according to a 2020 study in the American Journal of Orthodontics and Dentofacial Orthopedics, but the strengths and weaknesses of tooth movement with Invisalign remain.
+Invisalign has improved in overall accuracy over the past 10 years, according to a 2020 study in the American Journal of Orthodontics and Dentofacial Orthopedics, but the general strengths and weaknesses of tooth movement with Invisalign remain.

 Which is better for straightening teeth?